paoloironhack/dataptams2020/projects/Project_6_final_project/final_project.md

 The following deliverables **SHOULD BE** pushed to your Github repo.

 * A (or multiple) Jupyter Notebook (.ipynb) file(s) containing all your Python code and/or a (or multiple) Python (.py) files.
 * Database credentials and/or the Tableau credentials.
-If you want to keep these private, please provide a link to video where you show your demo.
+If you want to keep these private, please provide a link to a video where you show your demo.
 (Optional)

 The following deliverables **MAY NOT**  be pushed to your Github repo.